- Ben Adamo, Doctoral Candidate, Musicology & Ethnomusicology

 Elizabeth Navarra Varnado is a musician and doctoral candidate in musicology and ethnomusicology at the University of Kentucky.
 Her dissertation research explores authentic experiences between musicians and fans at music festivals, as well as the mediation of these experiences.
 Elizabeth previously worked as a TA in the College of Fine Arts, teaching Introduction to Music, Music Communication & Oral Presentation, and Creativity and Innovation in Rock Music (her favorite!).
 Elizabeth currently works as a graduate assistant at UK's Center for Enhancement of Learning and Teaching.
 Elizabeth plays and writes music with the Lexington-based indie-rock band, Lylak, as well as other musical outfits around town.

-- Ellyn Washburn, Doctoral Candidate, Musicology & Ethnomusicology
+- Ellyn Washburn, Doctoral Candidate

 -